mrotaru/data/javascript-prototypes/index.md

 ## Shadowing

-In most cases, when setting the value of a property, the result will be the creation or modification of a property on the target object (`bar` in the examples below).
+In most cases, creating a property on an object will succeed.
 But there are two situations in which that will not happen, at least not as expected.
 Both of them occur when JS finds an object in the target object's prototype chain which already has a property with the same name as the one we're trying to set/create on the target object.